St. Lucie River Estuary

 To address these issues, the South Florida Water Management District is working with the U.S. Army Corps of Engineers and other federal, state and local partners on a variety of strategies to improve the health of the St. Lucie Estuary.

-Follow construction progress on the C-44 Reservoir and STA project with the daily webcam photos.
+Follow construction progress on the project with daily webcam photos at www.sfwmd.gov/c44cam.

 Where is the Latest Data for the St. Lucie?